panaversity-global/research-blog/docs/seo-implementation-guide.md

-# SEO Implementation Guide for TechBlog
+# SEO Implementation Guide for Panaversity

 ## 🎯 **Overview**
-This document outlines the comprehensive SEO implementation for TechBlog, a Next.js markdown blog application optimized for search engines and performance.
+This document outlines the comprehensive SEO implementation for Panaversity, a Next.js markdown blog application optimized for search engines and performance.

 ## ✅ **Implemented SEO Features**